HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -contenthandlerPath <value>
     ```

-    ```shell title="Use this attribute to specify the Name of the WCM Project the library is part of."
+    ```shell title="Use this attribute to specify the name of the WCM Project the library is a part of."
     -wcmProjectName <value>
     ```

-    ```shell title="Use this attribute to specify the Name of the Context of the virtual portal of the DX Core server the library is part of."
+    ```shell title="Use this attribute to specify the virtual portal context name of the DX Core server the library is a part of."
     -virtualPortalContext <value>
     ```